The high-speed train from Amsterdam (the Netherlands) to Paris (France) is called the Thalys train.

 Just look at the numbers and tell me that’s not a huge plus for train travel on the Thalys to Paris?

 CO2 emission per person for this flight is 119kg.
 This is for a Boeing 737-800 from Amsterdam to Paris, incl. taxiing, take-off, and landing.**

 The Thalys train needs 9,7 kg per passenger.
 Still a lot for a pleasure ride, but more than 90% less than flying.

 ** source is IFEU.
-Thalys has reached its goals to reduce their Co2 emissions with 40% in 10 years (2008-2018).
+Thalys has reached its goals to reduce their Co2 emissions by 40% in 10 years (2008-2018).
 These goals were partly met because the Dutch trains run on wind power which decreases Co2 emissions.